forc-db/ForC/how_to/edit_the_data_(overview).md

         ii. lat (Column I) & lon (Column J)

         iii. masl (Column K)

+    d.
+In the main ForC repo, check "ForC_sites_map.html" to see an interactive world map of recorded sites in the database.

 5. If the site already exists in the database and site-related data matches, use the same sites.sitename.
-Check plots associated with that site and select the appropriate one, or, if not already present, you'll need to add a new one (and add appropriate records ffor it to `HISTORY`).
+Check plots associated with that site and select the appropriate one or, if not already present, you'll need to add a new one (and add appropriate records for it to `HISTORY`).

 6. If the data has not already been entered in the database, acquire the original data publication and supplement if available.

     a.
 First, populate the [ForC_citations.csv](https://github.com/forc-db/ForC/blob/master/data/ForC_citations.csv) with the information from the publication.
 Descriptions of the headers can be found in the [metadata](https://github.com/forc-db/ForC/blob/master/metadata/citations_metadata.csv).

     b.
-Next, save the publication the [References](https://github.com/forc-db/References) repository.
+Next, save the publication in the [References](https://github.com/forc-db/References) repository.

         i.
 Change file name to be citationID.